Review: THE AXIOM (2018)

 A quick and easy way to describe writer/director Nicholas Woods’ (Echoes of Violence) The Axiom would be The Mist in a forest.
 But while that’s close it doesn’t fully capture what the film is trying to do.
 It constantly plays with our perceptions as well as our expectations.
 It’s quite an undertaking for a first feature, but Woods makes a valiant effort.

 McKenzie (Hattie Smith) is looking for her sister Marylyn (Maria Granberg) who disappeared while hiking.
 She brings their brother Martin (Zac Titus) and some friends along and heads into the woods.
-The first indication that this isn’t going to be so simple is her meeting with Leon (William Kircher The Hobbit, Rogue Warrior: Robot Fighter) who tries to warn her of what is out there.
+The first indication that this isn’t going to be so simple is her meeting with Leon (William Kircher The Hobbit, Captive) who tries to warn her of what is out there.

 The woods it seems are filled with Axioms, portals to other dimensions.
 And the beings living there are not overly friendly.